 I also record a professional or business journal.
-In this journal, I write about how this blog and my writings are progressing.
+Here, I write about how this blog and my work is progressing.
 I also describe the challenges I’m having and what I’m working on.

 Finally, I keep a type of Zettelkasten in Day One, which acts as a repository of ideas and information I come across for future writing projects.